DevMystical/AutoDankMemer/README.md

 ## Configuration

+- Open `AutoDankMemer.py` and go to the python list on line `209`.
+Edit it and remove any modules you don't want to use.
+- Keep the list on line #208 intact and use it as a template. `"crime"` is disabled on line `209` by default.
 - Open `BotConfig.json`.
 - Have a bot in a server with yourself and Dank Memer.
 - Place the bot's token in the space which reads `BOT_TOKEN`.